Human Rights

 • Human Rights Impact Assessment in Indonesia (Supply Chain of Sugarcane Molasses) (February 2023)

-Third-party human rights experts and Ajinomoto Group sustainability and procurement staff visited local work sites and engaged in direct dialogue with manufacturing plant operators, traders, sugar mills, and farmers involved in the Ajinomoto Group sugarcane molasses supply chain.
+External human rights experts and Ajinomoto Group sustainability and procurement staff visited local work sites and engaged in direct dialogue with manufacturing plant operators, traders, sugar mills, and farmers involved in the Ajinomoto Group sugarcane molasses supply chain.

 • Prior explanation to management of Ajinomoto Co., Inc. and the local subsidiary in Indonesia (November and December 2022)